menu

 Unlike some towns, Pray - Emigrant isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pray - Emigrant are a mix of both white- and blue-collar jobs.
 Overall, Pray - Emigrant is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Pray - Emigrant who work in management occupations (20.98%), office and administrative support (10.03%), and food service (7.81%).

-Telecommuters are a relatively large percentage of the workforce: 19.24% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Pray - Emigrant telecommute to their jobs.
+Overall, about 19.24% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle